 - Wearing shoes that don’t properly support your feet

 Treatment of plantar fasciitis focuses on correcting foot imbalances like flat feet and pronation, purchasing shoes that provide more support, and stretching the calf muscle.
-To prevent future flare-ups it's important to do the following: lose weight, warm up before high impact activities, and building up activities like running, gradually.
+To prevent future flare-ups it's important to do the following: lose weight, warm up before high-impact activities, and build up activities like running, gradually.
 Learn more about plantar fasciitis treatment and prevention here!

 Another painful foot condition experienced on the bottom of the feet is metatarsalgia.
 Metatarsalgia is centered on the ball of the foot and its symptoms vary greatly.
 Symptoms of pain, tingling or numbness can be felt on one or more of the metatarsal bones.

-Treatment for this condition are very similar to the treatments for plantar fasciitis: stabilizing foot alignment with custom orthotics, wearing supportive and stable shoes (being sure to wear shoes designed for the sport you engage in), and losing weight to take pressure off the feet.
+Treatments for this condition are very similar to those for plantar fasciitis: stabilizing foot alignment with custom orthotics, wearing supportive and stable shoes (being sure to wear shoes designed for the sport you engage in), and losing weight to take pressure off the feet.

-It’s also important to avoid high heels and flip flops.
-Both of these shoe styles places more pressure on the front of the foot.
+It’s also important to avoid high heels and flip-flops.
+Both of these shoe styles place more pressure on the front of the foot.
 Learn more about the treatment and prevention of metatarsalgia here!

 If you’ve ever felt like you have a pebble in your shoe or walking with a bunched-up sock, you may have Morton’s neuroma.
 Morton’s neuroma occurs when the tissue around a bundle of nerves between your third and fourth toes becomes thickened.